nancyvuong/team11/README.md

 from the code in the BLYNK_WRITE method.
 Connect the Arduino to your computer and review the messages in the serial terminal to help debug.
 The ESP does not have a connection to the Blynk server until a ready/ping message is written to the terminal.

-**Introduction**

-This project is a proximity-based coffee brewer.
-Coffee is a beverage consumed daily by millions of people, so why not integrate the brewing process seamlessly into your daily routine?
-This is perfect for anyone that wants coffee to start brewing once they arrive at work or home - by checking the location of the connected Arduino to your phone’s location data, it can automatically start brewing when you are nearby and deactivate when you leave.

 **Conclusion**